Orhan Ademi

-Orhan Ademi (born 28 October 1991) is a Swiss professional footballer who plays as forward for 3.
-Liga club VfB Oldenburg.
+Orhan Ademi (born 28 October 1991) is a Swiss professional footballer who plays as forward for Regionalliga West club 1.
+FC Bocholt.

 Early life and career

 Ademi is of Macedonian Albanian descent.
 His parents emigrated to St. Gallen, Switzerland from Kumanovo.
-Adami began his footballing career as a teenager at Au-Berneck and eventually moved to SCR Altach in Austria.
+Ademi began his footballing career as a teenager at Au-Berneck before moving to SCR Altach.

 Club career

 Ademi started his senior career in Austria, playing for SC Rheindorf Altach from 2008 until 2012.
-For the 2012–13 season he transferred to German 2.
+For the 2012–13 season he transferred to 2.
 Bundesliga side Eintracht Braunschweig.
 During his first season with his new club, Braunschweig and Ademi won promotion to the Bundesliga.
 Ademi scored his first goal in the Bundesliga against Schalke 04 on 19 October 2013.

 In January 2015, Ademi joined VfR Aalen on a six-month loan deal.
-On 31 August 2016, Ademi transferred to Austrian club SV Ried.
+On 31 August 2016, he transferred to Austrian club SV Ried.

 In September 2020, he moved to MSV Duisburg.
 He left Duisburg in the summer of 2022.
 On 11 July 2022, he joined UTA Arad.

 On 1 February 2023, Ademi joined 3.
 Liga club VfB Oldenburg.

+In October 2023, he joined 1.
+FC Bocholt on a contract until the end of the season.